-Credit risk
+A. Credit risk

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The major classes of financial assets of the Group are unit trust investments managed by professional fund managers, trade receivables and cash and cash equivalents.

-Exposure to credit risk
+The major classes of financial assets of the Group and their exposure to credit risk are set out below.